Added photos and relevant links. Corrected minor grammatical errors. Updated formatting to current blog standards.

 The movie’s pacing was well-balanced.
 The action scenes were suspenseful and gorgeous to watch.
 The character development scenes were well-placed and well-timed, a particular treat.
 In fact, I would argue that the characters and dialogue were the movie’s strongest points.
 Kubo’s parents are arguably the two most entertaining parts of the film.
 Their banter is snappy, completely in-character, moves the plot forward, and it’s laugh-out-loud funny to boot.
 It’s these memorable characters that make this movie so unforgettable.

 Walking into the theater to see Kubo was both thrilling… and terrifying.
 But by the time I found myself watching the end-credits, I couldn’t help but feel full.
 Kubo truly is a work of art, and I can easily see it becoming a classic animated feature.
 The visuals are stunning, the storytelling is some of the best I’ve seen in years, and the characters and dialogue are fantastic.
-Kubo of the Two Strings is definitely worthy of my five-star rating: a must-see movie if you like the snappy, funny dialogue of Avengers; if you’re a lover of mythology or Japanese culture; or if you just plain love great storytelling.
+Kubo and the Two Strings is definitely worthy of my five-star rating: a must-see movie if you like the snappy, funny dialogue of Avengers; if you’re a lover of mythology or Japanese culture; or if you just plain love great storytelling.